|Course coordinator(s)||dr. ir. JW Schrama|

 Students will be taught to understand how (shell)fish grow and stay healthy (including welfare aspects) building on assumed basic knowledge of nutrition, physiology, pathology, immunology, and genetics to integrate the various disciplines.
 Key subjects are: metabolic aspects of fish nutrition; nutrient requirements; impact of diet on gut health/physiology (e.g., limitations/consequences of fishmeal replacement); feed intake regulation mechanisms; prevention of fish diseases; healthy fish feeds as drivers of innate immunity and general disease resistance; stress physiology and behaviour in relation to fish welfare.

 After successful completion of this course students are expected to be able to:

-- describe, explain and generalise how major factors, like nutrition, water quality, husbandry and animal related aspect, influence the performance (growth, feed intake, efficiency, mortally and disease occurrence);
+- describe, explain and generalise how major factors such as nutrition, water quality and other environmental factors influence animal performance (growth, feed intake, efficiency, disease, health and welfare);

-- demonstrate the principle of formulating fish diets, have knowledge and skills in measuring physical pellet quality, chyme characteristics and gut histology and morphology;
+- demonstrate the principle of formulating fish diets, have knowledge and skills in measuring physical pellet quality;

-- explain, illustrate and describe the concept of vitality and welfare in aquatic organisms by integrating knowledge on fish behaviour, stress physiology, osmoregulation and endocrine control;
+- explain, illustrate and describe the concept of vitality and welfare in aquatic organisms by integrating knowledge on fish nutrition, water quality and health,

 - assess fish welfare aspects by performing behavioural observation and measuring blood stress parameters;